Depression During and After Pregnancy

 Community Services for Children and Families.

 - KEY RESOURCE Postpartum Support International (PSI).
 Information for women and their families and friends about perinatal mood and anxiety disorders, including risk factors, symptoms, and treatments.
 Contact information for state and local support groups.
 Free weekly phone chats led by informed and caring professionals.
 A helpline in English and Spanish for information, encouragement, and local resources.

 - Depression and Bipolar Support Alliance (DBSA): Taking Care of Both of You.
-Information about perinatal depression and symptoms, talking to your doctor, treatment, and finding a support group.
+Information about postpartum depression and symptoms, talking to your doctor, treatment, and finding a support group.

 - Pacific Post Partum Support Society.
-Information about perinatal depression, screening, taking care of yourself, treatment, relapse prevention and management, and what loved ones can do to support.
+Information about postpartum depression, services, publications, videos, and a blog.
 Includes a story about a woman's journey of becoming a mother, her struggles, and ways she found support.

 - Health Resources and Services Administration (HRSA).
 2006.
 Depression During and After Pregnancy: A Resource for Women, Their Families, and Friends.
 Rockville, MD: Health Resources and Services Administration (HRSA).
 [Booklet].
 Available in English and Spanish.